 \subsection{Experimental Design}

 We prompt models with $\texttt{input} \to \texttt{output}$ mappings between lexical units.\footnote{Note that this represents a methodological difference from \citet{press2022:compositionality-gap}, who prompted with long-form questions.
 Our format is chosen to fit with the interpretability methods we use in later sections.} We measure models' predictive accuracies using the ICL prompts from \cref{sec:setup}, greedy sampling, and the exact match evaluation metric.
+We test additional prompt templates in \cref{app:gap-prompts} and the effect of including task-specific instructions in the prompt in \cref{app:gap-instructions}.
 The \textit{compositionality gap} is defined as the proportion of examples for which a model answers both $x \to f(x)$ and $f(x) \to g(f(x))$ correctly,\footnote{We extend this definition to further require success at $x \to g(x)$ and $g(x) \to g(f(x))$ in tasks where these are valid hops.} but $x \to g(f(x))$ incorrectly.

-We test the Llama 3 (3B) model on all of our tasks, using all available examples.
-We also test a wider set of models (including those from Llama 3, OLMo 2, DeepSeek, and GPT model families) on 4 tasks: \texttt{antonym-spanish}, \texttt{plus-100-times-2}, \texttt{park-country-capital}, and \texttt{book-author-birthyear} (which capture a representative set of processing signatures from \cref{sec:lens}).
+We test a few Llama 3 and OLMo 2 models on all of our tasks using all available examples.
+We emphasize results for Llama 3 (3B) in this section and include the other models in \cref{app:gap-models}.
+We also test an even wider set of models (also including DeepSeek and GPT models) on 4 tasks: \texttt{antonym-spanish}, \texttt{plus-100-times-2}, \texttt{park-country-capital}, and \texttt{book-author-birthyear} (which capture a representative set of processing signatures from \cref{sec:lens}).
 We aggregate metrics over these tasks and use 100 examples per task for testing.